rabanti-github/PicoXLSX/Executable/Readme.txt

 This folder contains the latest executable file as DLL library and a CHM help file with the full documentation.
+The folder 'Debug' contains the debug configuration and the XML file with the library documentation.
+The folder 'Release' contains the release configuration.

 If you want to compile your own version, use the sources in the folder "PicoXLSX" (https://github.com/rabanti-github/PicoXLSX/tree/master/PicoXLSX).